Here's Our Rant About Vista Outdoor Inc. (VSTO)

 Analysts’ Opinion of VSTO

-Monness Crespi & Hardt, on the other hand, stated in their research note that they expect to see VSTO reach a price target of $38, previously predicting the price at $33.
-The rating they have provided for VSTO stocks is “Buy” according to the report published on February 05th, 2021.
+B. Riley Securities, on the other hand, stated in their research note that they expect to see VSTO reach a price target of $49, previously predicting the price at $41.
+The rating they have provided for VSTO stocks is “Buy” according to the report published on April 19th, 2021.

 Insider Trading